-Lately I've been thinking about the difference between being impulsive and being spontaneous.
+Have you considered the difference between being impulsive and being spontaneous?

-Large retailers rely on ones impulsivity.
+Large retailers rely on one's impulsivity.
 That unexplainable urge to add more and more things to the shopping cart.
+The bigger the cart, the better!
 How many times have you gone into Target to buy toilet paper and laundry detergent and walked out spending over $100?
 I'm willing to wager that it's more than once.
-These stores are designed to make you buy without thinking.
-Feeding impulsivity results in a temporary fulfillment and so one returns again and again to refill.
+These big box stores are designed to make you buy without thinking.
+Feeding into impulsivity results in temporary fulfillment and so you return again and again.

-through Tortuga is to inspire you and hopefully affect how you value and consume product.
-These beautiful things that I bring together here are symbols of thoughtfulness, joy and connection.
+Our intention through Tortuga is to inspire you and affect how you value and consume product.
+These beautiful things that we bring together here are symbols of thoughtfulness, joy and connection.
 From the materials they are made of, to the people who make them, to the people who will enjoy them.

-As you shop this holiday season, please be both intentional and spontaneous.
-No matter how big or small a gift is the purpose is the same; to spread joy and reinforce our connections with the ones we care about.
+As you shop for yourself and loved ones, you can be both intentional and spontaneous.
+No matter how big or small a gift is the purpose is the same; to spread joy and reinforce your connections with the ones you care about.